Frequently Asked Questions and Answers

 - What courses would be included on my plan of study?

 Example plans are included in the graduate handbook.
-Orientation sessions are held every semester, usually the Friday before classes begin.
+Orientation sessions are held every semester.
 The Chair of the Graduate Admissions Committee will review your academic credentials and may make course suggestions.
 However, your advisor, and your advisory committee will help you construct and must approve your plan of study.

 - Once I am admitted, what is the process for selecting an advisor?